-With an outdoor patio, raw and steam seafood bar, the Commander’s Shellfish Camp has you covered.
+With an outdoor patio, and raw and steam seafood bar, the Commander’s Shellfish Camp has you covered.
 Those who love fresh seafood won’t be disappointed, especially with their Virginia oysters.

 Known as the Oldest City’s newest secret, Back 40 A1A is no longer a covert restaurant.
 The world is well and truly out for this laid-back establishment where the sea breeze rolls through.
-Guests can enjoy a mix of Tex-Mex and Caribbean with plenty of vegetarian options.
+Guests can enjoy a mix of Tex-Mex and Caribbean food with plenty of vegetarian options.

 A short walk south is the family-owned and run, Violas.
 Serving a classic Italian menu, you can expect delicious brick oven pizzas and pasta complimented by a great selection of wines.